 Faculty & Staff Directory

-Chair and Associate Professor, Department of Communication Studies
+Associate Dean for Academic Programs in the School of Liberal Arts, Professor, Department of Communication Studies

 B.S.
 Ball State University 1987